Microwave-WYB/impressive-ui/README.md

 An (almost) declarative, reactive UI framework for Python applications, built on top of the [impressive](https://github.com/Microwave-WYB/impressive) DSL library.
 Impressive UI transforms traditional imperative UI programming into an expressive, functional approach with automatic state management and reactive data binding.

-Currently supports GTK with Qt support planned.
+Currently supports both GTK and Qt with PySide6.

 ## Installation